-As of December 31, 2022, the Company had \$12.9 million debt outstanding under the Facility and letters of credit outstanding under the Facility of approximately \$12.8 million, which were almost entirely related to the Company's payment obligation under its insurance programs.
+As of December 31, 2023, the Company had \$13.2 million of borrowings outstanding under the Facility and letters of credit outstanding under the Facility of approximately \$34.4 million, including \$27.1 million related to the Company's payment obligation under its insurance programs and approximately \$7.3 million related to contract performance obligations.

-As of December 31, 2021, the Company had no debt outstanding under the Facility and letters of credit outstanding under the Facility of approximately \$12.3 million, which were almost entirely related to the Company's payment obligation under its insurance programs.
+As of December 31, 2022, the Company had \$12.9 million of borrowings outstanding under a previous facility and letters of credit outstanding under a previous facility of approximately \$12.8 million, which were almost entirely related to the Company's payment obligations under its insurance programs.

-The Company had remaining deferred debt issuance costs totaling \$0.5 million as of December 31, 2022, related to the line of credit.
-As permitted, debt issuance costs have been deferred and are presented as an asset within other assets, which is amortized as interest expense over the term of the line of credit.
+The Company had remaining deferred debt issuance costs totaling \$2.2 million as of December 31, 2023, mostly related to the Credit Agreement.
+As permitted, debt issuance costs have been deferred and are presented as an asset within other assets, which is amortized as interest expense over the term of the Credit Agreement.
+On May 31, 2023, the Company had remaining deferred debt issuance costs related to its previous credit agreement totaling \$0.4 million, which is being amortized over the life of the Credit Agreement.